MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 <!-- or, Statelessness in the host -->

 The root and skill bots communicate over HTTP.
-So, the instance of the root bot that receives an activity from a skill may not be the same instance that sent the initiating activity; in other words, different servers may handler these two requests.
+So, the instance of the root bot that receives an activity from a skill may not be the same instance that sent the initiating activity; in other words, different servers may handle these two requests.

 - Always save state in the skill consumer before forwarding an activity to a skill.
-  This ensures that the instance that receives traffic from a skill can pick up where the previous instance left off before it invoked the skill.
+  This ensures that the instance that receives traffic from a skill can pick up where the previous instance left off before it called the skill.
 - When the skill handler receives an activity from a skill, it translates it into a form appropriate for the skill consumer, and forwards it to the consumer's adapter.

 ### Skill consumer and skill state